 While some research suggests that bitter orange (Citrus aurantium) can help with modest weight loss when combined with diet and exercise, it's probably not worth the risk.
 That's because bitter orange can cause a range of potentially serious health problems.
 So if you're trying to lose weight, stick to healthier methods and skip the bitter orange.

 Bitter orange is an herb made from the bitter orange tree.
-Extracts from bitter orange peel are often found in weight-loss supplements and supplements sold for a variety of health concerns.
+Bitter orange fruit and peel are often used in weight-loss supplements and supplements sold for a variety of health concerns.

-But bitter orange poses some of the same serious health risks because of its stimulant-like effects.
-Among the many chemicals in bitter orange are synephrine and octopamine — chemicals similar to those in ephedra.
-These chemicals may speed up your heart rate and raise your blood pressure.
+But bitter orange contains synephrine.
+This is similar to the main chemical in the herbal supplement ephedra (ma-huang), which the Food and Drug Administration banned because of the health problems it caused.
+Synephrine might speed up your heart rate and raise your blood pressure.
 Stroke and heart attack have been reported in some people using bitter orange alone or in combination with other stimulants such as caffeine.

-Remember, just because an herbal supplement may be natural doesn't mean it's safe.
+Remember, just because an herbal supplement might be natural doesn't mean it's safe.
 Always check with your doctor before taking any herbal supplements.

 - Bitter orange.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/bitterorange.
-Accessed Nov.
-10, 2014.
+National Center for Complementary and Integrative Health. http://nccam.nih.gov/health/bitterorange.
+Accessed Dec.
+12, 2017.

 - Bitter orange.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed Dec.
 12, 2017.

 - Bray GA, et al. Obesity in adults: Drug therapy. https://www.uptodate.com/contents/search.
 Accessed Dec.
 12, 2017.